-For 2018, the Compensation Committee determined corporate objective achievement based on an assessment of Company and individual performance.
-Based on this assessment, our Board and Compensation Committee determined that the Company far exceeded expectations regarding achievement of certain objectives which resulted in performance above expectations.
-Based on the overall level of achievement of corporate objectives, upon the recommendation of our Compensation Committee, our Board determined that our Company exceeded its corporate objectives and that it would pay cash bonuses to the Company's executive officers (including the NEOs) for 2018 at 125% of target.
+Our Board and Compensation Committee determined that the Company far exceeded expectations regarding achievement of certain objectives which resulted in performance above expectations.
+Based on the overall level of achievement of corporate objectives, upon the recommendation of our Compensation Committee, our Board determined that our Company exceeded its corporate objectives and that it would pay cash bonuses to the Company's executive officers (including the NEOs) for 2019 at 132% of target.